Tom Robertson Therapy

 Hypnotherapy

 Hypnosis can be described as a 'different' or altered state of consciousness.
 There is nothing strange or mystical about the hypnotic state.
 It can occur naturally many times during the day to everyone.
-For example, the act of day-dreaming is akin to the hypnotic state.
+For example, by day-dreaming you simply enter a trance state, which is akin to the hypnotic state.
 Whenever you become totally absorbed in an interesting book or in a film, for example, you may not recall any conscious conversation with another person.
-That is similar to hypnotic trance.
+That is also similar to hypnotic trance.
 You may even adopt the role of your hero in the book or film, feeling the motions portrayed by the plot.

-Hynosis is a perfectly relaxed state that allows the therapist and the client to interact in harmony to access and communicate with the subconscious mind to bring about the client's desired outcomes.
+Hypnosis is a perfectly relaxed state that allows the therapist and the client to interact in harmony to access and communicate with the subconscious mind to bring about the client's desired outcomes.
 Hypnosis induces a state of deep relaxation in the mind and body of the client, almost like being awake and asleep at the same time.
-This state of deep relaxation or hypnotic trance quieten's the conscious mind to make communication with the subconscious mind possible.
+This state of deep relaxation or hypnotic trance quietens the conscious mind to make communication with the subconscious mind possible.
+There are several ways to induce hypnosis but one of the most commonly used is to guide the client into a relaxed state using guided imagery and relaxing language.
+Sometimes soothing music is used to help the client further relax and focus.

 Neuro Linguistic Programming